 - Deviation of the shunt signal > ± 0.1% compared to the value specified on the type plate or manufacturing certificate.

 These values apply for stable reference temperature conditions and a transducer warm-up phase of 15 minutes.
-When the transducer has been mounted it is essential to make sure that no additional torque is applied, eg resulting from distortion in the shaft train.
-Since the shunt signal is connected in addition, it is essential to take into account any shifting of the zero point.
+When the transducer has been mounted it is essential to make sure that no additional torque is applied, i.e. resulting from distortion in the shaft train.
+Since the shunt signal is connected, it is essential to take into account any shifting of the zero point.

 Determining and using the shunt signal is a merely electrical method.
-Theoretically, there is a possibility that the detach-ment of strain gages without a change in their resistance or in the Expanded Kreuzer circuit (compensation of modulus of elasticity) is not recorded.
-Practical experience, however, has shown that this is not the case with properly manufactured strain gages and that, in general, this only happens as a result of irregular operating conditions, eg rupture of the measuring point.
-Measurements taken on every product during production and calibration ensure correct manufacture of strain gages.
+Theoretically, there is a possibility that the detachment of strain gauges without a change in their resistance or in the Expanded Kreuzer circuit (compensation of modulus of elasticity) is not recorded.
+Practical experience, however, has shown that this is not the case with properly manufactured strain gauges and that, in general, this only happens as a result of abnormal operating conditions, i.e. rupture of the measuring point.
+Measurements taken on every product during production and calibration ensure correct manufacture of strain gauges.

-Shunting and checking using the shunt signal provide many benefits and significantly reduce mechanical testing effort or even make it obsolete.
-However, depending on the application or quality standards, eg in terms of traceability of test equipment, there might be requirements prescribing mechanical calibration at regular intervals.
+Shunting and checking using the shunt signal provide many benefits and can significantly reduce calibration effort.
+However, depending on the application or quality standards, i.e. in terms of traceability of test equipment, there might be requirements prescribing mechanical calibration at regular intervals.
 HBM as a supplier of components, of course, cannot suspend such requirements.
 Furthermore, the calibration intervals can only be defined by the users themselves, based on their requirements and knowledge of the conditions of use.

-To sum it up: The shunt signal may be used for checking and adaptation of torque flanges; depending on the application, however, it cannot be a substitute for actual, mechanical calibration.
+In summary, the shunt signal may be used for checking and adaptation of torque sensors depending on the application, however, it cannot be a substitute for actual, mechanical calibration.